 Much of Jefferson County, West Virginia has well-developed karst landscapes and groundwater flow systems, or aquifers, developed on especially soluble types of bedrock such as limestone and dolomite.
 Features such as caves, sinkholes, underground rivers, and large springs are common.
 Although karst landscapes can be beautiful and fascinating, both above and below ground, they often present challenging conditions for urban development with potential for soil subsidence and/or bedrock collapse into underground voids and flooding of closed depressions, or sinkholes, even in areas that may be miles from the nearest surface stream.
-Water resource development is often impacted by the fact that much the water falling as rain quickly disappears underground into these areas of highly permeable "Swiss Cheese" bedrock and flows underground in underground fractures and caves rather than across the surface as in most landscapes.
-Perhaps the most widespread environmental problem in karst regions is that when water quickly and easily infiltrates the ground it can carry contaminants from agricultural, urban, and other types of land use.
-As a result, karst groundwater is typically highly vulnerable to contamination.
+Water resource development is often impacted by the fact that much the water falling as rain quickly sinks into the ground into these areas of highly permeable "Swiss Cheese" bedrock and flows underground in fractures and conduits-caves being those large enough for humans to explore-rather than across the surface as in most landscapes.
+Perhaps the most widespread environmental problem in karst regions is that when water quickly and easily infiltrates the ground it can carry contaminants from industrial, agricultural, urban, and other land use.
+As a result, karst groundwater, including that in West Virginia, is highly vulnerable to contamination.